pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 experience.
 It also helps you build and manage new technology paradigms (e.g., AI workloads, LLMs, internal developer platforms).

-**Powerful Automations.** Another unique approach is Pulumi makes it easy to automate and scale modern cloud architectures.
+**Powerful Automations.** Another unique approach is that Pulumi makes it easy to automate and scale modern cloud architectures.
 In the last decade, the industry has moved from monolithic to microservices architectures, which operate as distributed systems over shared